cmugla/hood_guide/README.md

   - Join [Next Door](https://nextdoor.com/find-neighborhood/) for social networking with your neighbors
   - Check out [NeighborhoodScout](http://www.neighborhoodscout.com/) to see statistics about your neighborhood

+## Proof of Concept limitations

+  Since the project deadline is immediate, I am going to scale the overall concept back to meet big-idea goals for this iteration.
+Thus, the following limitations are true:

+  - Neighborhoods will only be in New York
+  - Initial search input will be the general Neighborhood name, not an address
+  - Events will be shown for the borough of the neighborhood selected, not the specific neighborhood
+  - News Articles will be shown based on that neighborhood's prevalence in the article (this adds a bit of unpredictability to the targetted news, but I think will still paint a bit of a picture)
+  - Users will be able to save articles and events to their profile

+  - Worflow Pending
+    - Yelp API (the essentials) intigrated
+    - Users will be able to review businesses
+    - 'Users favorites' section on the neighborhood page

+## Models

+  - User model: gets login/new-user info, encrypts passwords & posts to database
+  - NYT model: gets (via request) articles from NY Times API
+  - Eventful model: gets (view request) events from Eventful API
+    - As mentioned above, this will be specific to the borough, I will use an array of neighborhoods within a borough to generalize the search to the borough name - this is mainly due to the way Events are stored in the Eventful database
+  - Yelp model: gets most popular businesses in the neighborhood ** workflow pending

 ## Wireframes